Positive curvature and discrete abelian symmetry: Applications of the Connectedness Lemma

 and by the following conditions when $m \equiv 3 \bmod 4$:

-We note that while two of the conclusions of the following lemma include $E_{\ell}$ (with $\ell \geq 2$) or $N_\ell$ with $\ell \geq 2$, it is not known whether such manifolds actually admit a metric of positive sectional curvature.
+We note that while two of the conclusions of the following lemma include $E_{\ell}$ with $\ell \geq 2$ or $N_j$ with $j \geq 2$, it is not known whether such manifolds actually exist nor if they do exist whether they admit a metric of positive sectional curvature.

 \begin{Codim4}\phantomsection Suppose $N^m \subseteq M^{m+4}$ is an $m$-connected inclusion of closed, positively curved manifolds.
-If $m \geq 4$, then one of the following holds: \begin{enumerate} \item $N^m$ is a homotopy $S^m/\Z_k$ for some $k \geq 1$, $\CP^{\frac m 2}$, or a cohomology $\HP^{\frac m 4}$; \item $\widetilde N^m$ has the cohomology of $E_\ell^m$ or $N_\ell^{m}$, and $m \equiv 2 \bmod 4$; or \item $\widetilde N^m$ has the cohomology of $S^3 \times \HP^{\frac{m-3}{4}}$ or $N_\ell^{m}$, and $m \equiv 3 \bmod 4$. \end{enumerate} Moreover, the same conclusions hold for $M$, with a slight modification to the formulas for the dimensions. \end{Codim4}
+If $m \geq 4$, then one of the following holds: \begin{enumerate} \item $N^m$ is a homotopy $S^m/\Z_k$ for some $k \geq 1$, $\CP^{\frac m 2}$, or a cohomology $\HP^{\frac m 4}$; \item $\widetilde N^m$ has the cohomology of $E_\ell^m$ or $N_j^{m}$, and $m \equiv 2 \bmod 4$; or \item $\widetilde N^m$ has the cohomology of $S^3 \times \HP^{\frac{m-3}{4}}$ or $N_j^{m}$, and $m \equiv 3 \bmod 4$. \end{enumerate} Moreover, the same conclusions hold for $M$, with a slight modification to the formulas for the dimensions. \end{Codim4}

 \begin{remark} The simply connected case is proved for $m \equiv 0,1 \bmod 4$ in Lemma 7.1 in Wilking \cite{Wil03}.
-For the cases $m \equiv 2,3\bmod 4$, we note that Proposition 7.4 in \cite{Wil03} neither implies nor is implied by these cases, but the statements of each are consistent with one another. \end{remark}
+For the cases $m \equiv 2,3\bmod 4$, we note that Proposition 7.4 in \cite{Wil03} neither implies nor is implied by these cases, but the statements are consistent. \end{remark}

-\begin{proof} The computation of the cohomology groups of the universal cover follows by combining Poincar\'e Duality with the definition of four-periodicity.
+\begin{proof} The computation of the cohomology groups of the universal cover of $N^m$ follows by combining Poincar\'e Duality with the definition of four-periodicity.
 To finish the proof, we need to consider the fundamental group.

 Note that for the cases where $\widetilde N$ is a cohomology $\CP^{\frac m 2}$ with $m \equiv 0 \bmod 4$ or $\HP^{\frac m 4}$, it is known for topological reasons that there is no free action by any non-trivial group (see Example 4L.4 in Hatcher \cite{Hat02}).
 Hence $\pi_1(N)$ is trivial in these cases, and Conclusion (1) holds.
 For the case of $\CP^{\frac m 2}$ with $m \equiv 2 \bmod 4$, this falls under Conclusion (2).